VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ## The contextual bandit problem

-The contextual bandit problem is an extension of the multi-armed bandit (MAB) problem.
-The MAB problem comes from an experiment where a gambler must choose between multiple slot machine (“one-armed bandits”) actions, each with an unknown payout.
-The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.
-In MAB, the gambler has no information at all to make a decision.

-In the CB problem, a learner (the gambler in the experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
-Contextual bandit algorithms use additional side information (or context) from each arm to aid decision-making decisions when choosing actions in dynamic environments—where options change rapidly, and the set of available actions is limited.
+In the contextual bandit problem, a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
+Contextual bandit algorithms <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup> use additional side information (or context) to aid real world decision-making.
+They work well for choosing actions in dynamic environments where options change rapidly, and the set of available actions is limited.

 ## Working with CB in Vowpal Wabbit